 Family Strength #1: SPIRITUAL LIFE

 Strong families live their spiritual faith.
-They discuss their beliefs and spiritual thoughts with each other.
+They discuss their deepest beliefs, thoughts, and feelings with each other.
 They worship together.
 They pray together.
-They find hope, support, guidance, and a sense of purpose through their spiritual faith.
+They find hope, support, guidance, and a sense of purpose through their faith.

 Family Strength #2: CARING & APPRECIATION